Outdated or Unsupported Browser Detected

 The ALJ will identify the persons at the hearing and will explain how the hearing will work.
 The ALJ will identify the determination(s) being appealed, define the issue(s) being considered on appeal, and may ask you to state your position.

-The ALJ will decide the order of the witnesses who will give their testimony. testimony is taken under oath or affirmation, in order of burden of proof.
+The ALJ will decide the order of the witnesses who will give their testimony.
+Testimony is taken under oath or affirmation, in order of burden of proof.
 The ALJ will ask questions of any witnesses who are necessary for purposes of developing a record.
 Each party has the right to question their own witnesses (direct examination), the other party's witnesses (cross-examination), and any DWD witnesses who might be called to testify.
 The ALJ will give you the opportunity to ask questions of each of the witnesses at the appropriate time.
 During the cross-examination, you are NOT permitted to make statements.
 You will not be allowed to argue or disrupt the hearing.
 You are only permitted to ask questions.

 Each party will also have the opportunity to present documentary evidence.
 Documents and other evidence may be marked as exhibits, and, if those exhibits are received into evidence, the exhibits may be considered by the ALJ together with the testimony in making a decision.

 It is important to present all your evidence at the hearing.
-After the merits have presented their evidence, the ALJ will close the hearing.
+After the parties have presented their evidence, the ALJ will close the hearing.
 Once the hearing is closed, the ALJ can no longer discuss the case with you or receive additional documents from you.
 The ALJ will issue a written decision based only on the evidence presented at the hearing.
 Information previously submitted to DWD, including any documents you submitted when you applied or interviews, will not be considered by the ALJ unless you appear and present it.
 Any further appeals will only involve review of the record made at the hearing.
 The hearing will be recorded.
 To make sure the recording is clear, speak loudly and clearly.

 The administrative law judge will review the testimony and the exhibits received at the hearing, decide how the UI law applies to the facts of your case, and issue a written decision about your eligibility for UI.
 The decision is usually issued within two weeks but may be delayed because of the complexity of the case.
-A copy of the decision is mailed to you and will be available on your Claimant portal.
+A copy of the decision is mailed to you and will be available on your claimant portal.

 If a determination denying benefits is reversed, it may take two to four weeks for UI to be paid.
 At the same time the outcome of your appeal is delivered to you, a copy of the decision is delivered to the unit that works to issue your payments.

 The effect of that decision needs to be entered into the UI system; this may take one to two weeks to implement.
-You may contact the ccccant Assistance Line at (414) 910-3661 or toll-free (844) 910-3661 if this time period has elapsed and you still have not received payment.
+You may contact the Claimant Assistance Line at (414) 910-3661 or toll-free (844) 910-3661 if this time period has elapsed and you still have not received payment.

 DWD may have issued more than one determination or decision about your eligibility for UI.
 One determination or decision may be favorable to you, but a determination or decision with respect to a different issue may be unfavorable and result in the denial of benefits.

 You will only receive payment of UI for the weeks you maintained your eligibility by continuing to search for work, filing a weekly claim, and reporting any wages you earned during the week claimed while your appeal was pending.
-If you do not file weekly claims while your appeal was pending and file late Claims after your appeal hearing, your UI may be delayed or denied.
+If you do not file weekly claims while your appeal was pending and file late claims after your appeal hearing, your UI may be delayed or denied.

 If a determination allowing benefits is reversed, you may be required to repay the UI you have already received.
 If you were overpaid UI because of DWD's error, and you were not at fault for the overpayment, you may not have to repay the benefits.
 Please see Overpayments for more information.